mininmobile/zvava.org/README.md

 ```

 then the content is parsed by taking the `\n\n\n` at the end of the title and splitting everything since then by `\n\n` (excluding the trailing `\n` at the end of the file)

+## notes vs templates
+notes are more like wikipages then blog articles, though they are generated using a pretty similar system in the backend. the key difference is that the 'back' button is not present, and the date field is now split into the `created` and `modified` field. if the `modified` field is not set it assumes the value of the `created` field.